-In the recently released 1.1.7 update of MemberPress, one of the new additions to the membership plugin is the reminders feature.
-This feature allows you to create multiple reminder emails that are automatically sent out to members and prospective members when certain events take place or are about to take place.
+MemberPress' automated email reminders allow you to create multiple reminder emails that are automatically sent out to members and prospective members when retention events take place or are about to take place.

-Another important benefit of using reminders in MemberPress is that they allow you to automatically send out an email to potential members who didn't complete the signup process.
-This can be a great way to reach out to those who had second thoughts at the last minute, faced difficulties during the registration process, or simply got distracted and went elsewhere before signing up.
+With reminders, you can also automatically send out an email to a potential member who abandoned the signup process.
+This is a great way to reach out to those who may have had second thoughts at the last minute, faced difficulties during the registration process, or simply became distracted and went elsewhere before signing up.

 What are Reminders in MemberPress?

-There are a number of reminder types, or triggers to choose from, and you can set the emails to be sent before or after the events take place.
-The supported reminder types in MemberPress 1.1.7 include:
+There are a number of reminder types, or triggers, to choose from, and you can set the emails to be sent before or after the trigger events take place.
+The supported reminder types include:

 - After a member signs up

 - Before a subscription expires

 - After a subscription expires